 Last semester, a group of students founded the Workers Advocacy Group to show their appreciation and concern for a crucial group of the F&M community that is often overlooked: the workers who provide dining, housekeeping, and security services for the campus.
 This club, which is the brainchild of Laura Morse ’12, has already raised awareness to the College’s administration and is in the midst of improving the working conditions for these scores of employees.

 Currently, the College has contracts with Sodexo, which provides dining services; Aramark, for housekeeping services; and AlliedBarton, which supplements the Department of Public Safety for F&M’s security needs.
-The workers from each of these three companies are not employed directly from the College after undergoing various levels of dbs procedures, rather they work for these respective corporations and are stationed on F&M’s campus.
+The workers from each of these three companies are not employed directly from the College after undergoing various levels of dbs procedures, rather they work for these respective corporations and are stationed on F&M’s campus in an enjoyable workspace.
 This means they are not necessarily paid according to F&M’s standard of wages and benefits.

 “The focus is on our Living Wage Campaign: a drive to amend the depressed wages and workplace injustices of our campus workers,” said Drew Mitchell ’13 in an email to prospective new members of the Workers Advocacy Group.
 “We are pursuing this goal in a number of ways — by in-sourcing the workers under F&M’s working practices and by encouraging the formation of worker-collectives when possible.”